Constellation Energy Corporation (CEG) Shares Up Despite Recent Market Volatility

 RBC Capital Mkts gave a rating of “Sector Perform” to CEG, setting the target price at $91 in the report published on January 17th of the current year.

-Volatility was left at 2.84%, however, over the last 30 days, the volatility rate increased by 2.68%, as shares surge +2.06% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.98% lower at present.
+Volatility was left at 2.70%, however, over the last 30 days, the volatility rate increased by 2.23%, as shares sank -0.61% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.89% lower at present.

 Stock Fundamentals for CEG